-1 The contact lens allowance is in lieu of other eyewear.
-The allowance includes the contact lens evaluation, fitting costs, and materials.
+&lt;sup>1 The contact lens allowance is in lieu of other eyewear.
 Any difference between the allowance and the provider's charge is the patient's responsibility.

 Medical Eye Services Limitations & Exclusions

 MEDICAL EYE SERVICES - LIMITATIONS

 - Contact lenses, except as specifically provided; - Contact lens fitting, except as specifically provided; - Eyewear when there is no prescription change, except when benefits are otherwise available; - Lenses or frames which are lost, stolen or broken will not be replaced, except when benefits are otherwise available; - Lenses such as no-line (blended type), progressive, beveled, faceted, coated or oversize exceeding the allowance for covered lenses; - Tints, other than pink or rose #1 or #2, except as specifically provided; - Two pair of glasses in lieu of bifocals, unless prescribed.